• Skip to content

 Walking is a great form of exercise.
 To get yourself motivated, you could ask your partner or friend to go for a 30-minute walk with you.
 If you’re feeling tired or nauseous, you might want to go a shorter distance or try again the next day.

-Ask questions at pregnancy appointments or check with your GP if you’re unsure about exercise during pregnancy.
+Ask your doctor or midwife if you’re unsure about exercise during pregnancy.

 If you’re not confident speaking English, ask for an interpreter at your pregnancy appointments.
 If one isn’t available in person, ask whether you can have a phone interpreter.
 You don’t have to pay to use an interpreter.
 You might also be able to get help from a multicultural health worker to do things like book or check your appointments, fill out forms and get transport to your appointments.
 Ask whether there’s a multicultural health worker available.